KaiPereira/portfolio/src/lib/posts/boreal.md

 But there was still one surprise left in store...
 It turns out that one of the organizers had reached out to Linus Tech Tips and we caught news that we could meet him and tour their faciliity!

-So we all piled into a giant bus and header over to Linus Tech Tips's studio!
+So we all piled into a giant bus and headed over to Linus Tech Tips's studio!

 ![](/images/Pasted%20image%2020250829164850.png)